BE IN THE KNOW WHEN DRIVING ON ICE AND SNOW

 - If you have anti-lock brakes (ABS), do not pump the brakes.
 Apply steady pressure to the brakes.
 You will feel the brakes pulse — this is normal

 - Take your foot off the gas and shift to neutral, but don't try to steer immediately.

 - As the wheels skid sideways, they will slow the vehicle and traction will return.
 As it does, steer in the direction you want to go.
 Then put the transmission in "drive" or release the clutch, and accelerate gently

 Prepare for a Snow Day:

-If the unfortunate winter accident does occur, Bailey recommended having a collision plan in place so you aren’t stranded on the roadside waiting for assistance.
-CARSTAR Collision Service offers high-quality, reliable repair service in 28 states and 10 Canadian provinces.
+If the unfortunate winter accident does occur, Boesel recommended having a collision plan in place so you aren’t stranded on the roadside waiting for assistance.
+CARSTAR Auto Body Repair Experts offers high-quality, reliable repair service in 31 states and 10 Canadian provinces.
 Just call 1-800-CARSTAR when you have an accident and they will send the tow truck, contact your insurance company, arrange for a rental car and repair your car.
 For information and store locations visit www.CARSTAR.com.

-CARSTAR is the largest group of branded collision repair centers in North America with over 400 locally owned and operated locations in 28 states and 10 Canadian provinces.
-CARSTAR is committed to providing consistent quality services to our customers and insurance partners and has repaired more than 2.5 million cars since it was founded in 1989.
+CARSTAR Auto Body Repair Experts is the largest group of branded collision repair facilities in North America with nearly 400 locally owned and operated locations in 31 states and 10 Canadian provinces.
+CARSTAR is committed to providing consistent quality services to our customers and insurance partners and has repaired more than 2.5 million vehicles since it was founded in 1989.
 Our technicians and front office staff receive ongoing training to ensure they are qualified to work on any vehicle.
 Customer satisfaction is our number one priority as we consistently lead the industry in customer satisfaction ratings.